 The aggregate rateable value of all the properties mentioned in (b), must also not exceed an amount set by order.
 For those businesses that take on an additional property which would normally have meant the loss of small business rate relief, they will be allowed to keep that relief for a fixed additional period.
 Full details on the relevant limits in relation to second properties and the current period for which a ratepayer may continue to receive relief after taking on an additional property can be obtained from your local authority or at Gov.UK - Introduction to Business Rates.

 Certain changes in circumstances will need to be notified to the local authority by the ratepayer who is in receipt of relief (other changes will be picked up by the local authority).
 The changes which should be notified are:

 (b) the ratepayer taking up occupation of an additional property, or

 (c) an increase in the rateable value of a property occupied by the ratepayer in an area other than the area of the local authority which granted the relief.

-Charities and registered Community Amateur Sports Clubs are entitled to 80% relief where the property is occupied by the charity or the club and is wholly or mainly used for the charitable purposes of the charity (or of that and other charities), or for the purposes of the club (or of that and other clubs).
+Charities and registered Community Amateur Sports Clubs are entitled to 80% relief.
+The property must be occupied by the charity or club and wholly or mainly used for the charitable purposes, or for the purposes of the club.

 The local authority has discretion to give further relief on the remaining bill.
 Full details can be obtained from the local authority.